-The actuarial valuation of tuition contracts receivable and the accrued contract benefits liability as of June 30, 2016 is based on various actuarial assumptions.
-Key assumptions include a tuition inflation assumption of 5.5%, which is based on the statutory limit on benefit increases for Program beneficiaries.
-The rate decreased from 7.0% for those attending South Carolina's public universities and 8.0% for all other universities as of June 30, 2015.
-The change decreased the future contract benefits by approximately \$5.4 million.
+The actuarial valuation of tuition contracts receivable and the accrued contract benefits liability as of June 30, 2017 is based on various actuarial assumptions.
+Key assumptions include a tuition inflation assumption of 5.5% which is based on the statutory limit on benefit increases for Program beneficiaries.

 From October 1, 2012 through December 2013, the Program's targeted investment allocation was approximately 34% to equity, fixed income and alternative asset classes and 66% to a fixed income portfolio.
 The Program's fixed income portfolio follows an immunized, liability driven investment ("LDI") strategy, where the LDI investments are managed based on the cash flows needed to fund expected future liabilities.
 The LDI investments are structured in such a way that value increases/decreases in conjunction with increases/decreases in the value of liabilities due to changes in interest rates.
-As the Program approaches its projected asset depletion date in 2022, the allocation to LDI increases in order to reduce funded status volatility.
+As the Program approaches its projected asset depletion date in 2020, the allocation to LDI increases in order to reduce funded status volatility.
 As a result, the Program's LDI allocation increased to 80% in December 2013, 90% in November 2014 and 100% in February 2015.

 Changes in long-term actuarial assumptions and actual experience can have a significant impact on the Program's projected assets and liabilities.
 The Program Manager, Treasurer and its investment consultant review the assumptions annually.
-The actuarial assumption for the long-term investment rate of return and discount rate is 2.1% annually, net of expenses.
-The rate decreased from 2.2% as of June 30, 2015.
-This change increased discounted future contract benefits by approximately \$0.47 million.
+In the current year, all major assumptions were reviewed.
+Consequently, interest accumulations for returned premiums are assumed to be at 2% rather than 4%, unused premiums are assumed returned at beneficiary age 30 instead of at asset depletion, and the investment return assumption is increased from 2.1% to 2.3%.
+This change decreased the net deficit by approximately \$6 million.
+There were no other significant changes in actuarial assumptions that impacted the calculation of discounted future contract contributions or contract benefits.

-As discussed in Note 8 and Note 9 of the financial statements, the Program has a net deficit of (\$43.3) million.
+As discussed in Note 8 and Note 9 of the financial statements, the Program has a net deficit of \$36.8 million.
 Each year, the Treasurer notifies the Assembly of the implications of the deficit on the ongoing operations of the Program, with various remedial actions for funding as reported in the Program's annual actuarial valuation.
 Additional funding requires approval of the Assembly.

 If the State determines that the Program is no longer fiscally or actuarially sound, the State may discontinue the Program and cancel all tuition prepayment contracts.
-In this instance, the State will determine the level of refunds dependent upon available monies in the Program, as described in the Program's Master Agreement.
+In this instance, the State will determine the level of refunds dependent upon available funds in the Program, as described in the Program's Master Agreement.
 In general, unused contributions shall be refunded, less certain administrative expenses, plus interest on these contributions from the date payment is made at the rate of at least 4% per annum.